profile

 Featured Post

-Acts 16:31–34 They replied, “Believe in the Lord Jesus, and you will be saved—you and your household.”
-Then they spoke the word of the Lord to him and to all the others in his house.
-At that hour of the night the jailer took them and washed their wounds; then immediately he and all his household were baptized.
+Acts 16:25–34 At that hour of the night the jailer took them and washed their wounds; then immediately he and all his household were baptized.
 The jailer brought them into his house and set a meal before them; he was filled with joy because he had come to believe in God—he and his whole household.
-Read the context The Jailer...
+Read the context From enemy to fellow believer — this Jailer was an unexpected convert to the faith at an unlikely time: the middle of the night.
+Often, it can feel like only the right people in the...